lee-joanne/cork-paints/README.md

     2. Lora
     3. Sans Serif (fallback)

     - The main fonts used are Montserrat and Lora, with Sans Serif used as the fallback font.
-Montserat is a sans-serif typeface used for headings throughout the website for high readability when the user is browsing the page.
+Montserrat is a sans-serif typeface used for headings throughout the website for high readability when the user is browsing the page.
 The eyecatching nature of the font is perfect for high level headings because the font is very distinct so the users will know exactly what each heading represents.
 Lora is a gorgeous serif font used for paragraphs and lower level headings.
 Lora is chosen for it's attractive typography and high readability for lengthier paragraphs.

   - Imagery